Vonage-Community/repo-standards/README.md

 Historically, we have had a number of GitHub orgs:

 - `vonage` Our libraries, code snippet repos and other formally supported projects go here.
-- `nexmo` Many useful tools and demos can be found in this org, but since the rebrand we typically don't create new projects in this area.
+- `nexmo` Many useful older tools and demos can be found in this org, but since the rebrand we typically don't create new projects in this area.
-- `nexmo-community` The community repo where we put sample apps, blog post examples, and other assorted items (things can be promoted into the main repo at a later date if widely adopted).
+- `vonage-community` The community repo where we put sample apps, blog post examples, and other assorted items (things can be promoted into the main repo at a later date if widely adopted).
+- `nexmo-community` The older Nexmo-branded community repo
 - `opentok` This is where our libraries, server SDKs and officially supported repos live.
 You can filter out "labs" projects using the "opentok-labs" topic.
 - `opentok-community` The community repo where we put OpenTok related sample apps, blog post examples, and other assorted items (things can be promoted into the main repo at a later date if widely adopted).